moorejacob2017/OmenEye/README.md

 ## Omen Eye

-A next-gen web crawler for precision attack surface mapping.
+A next-gen web crawler for precise attack surface mapping.
 Dumps results from a web crawl out to an SQLite3 DB for easy analysis.

 ```txt